Adding your own content to your paper is possible using a public Google document and the paper.li bookmarklet.

 Publishing a Google Document

-- On the document menu, go to File > Publish to the web.
+3. Write your article and when you are ready, go to File > Publish to the web.

 Making editing changes after adding the document to your paper